Tech Support Guide

 Then turn on the faucet.
 Let the faucet run until your Well Pump kicks on so that the chemical pump turns on.
 Then let it run a while to allow the treated water to get to the where you are sampling from.
 Then test the water.

 Your goal is to get the water to 7.6 or above.
-If your test is not at 7.6 or above then you need to add more soda ash and repeat this process.
+If your test is not at 7.6 or above then you need to add more soda ash and repeat this process, possibly multiple times to figure out what your recipe should be.

 Drain the storage tank